11:00 am, May 18 2025

 Some pre-industrial societies managed to avoid this schismatic structure, finding a way to harness these energies for social benefit.
 What can we learn today from these synergistic societies?

-We’re delighted to welcome back John Graves: psychotherapeutic studies teacher, life coach and lifelong philosophy student.
-John will explore how we could achieve more synergy in our own society.
+We were delighted to welcome back John Graves: psychotherapeutic studies teacher, life coach and lifelong philosophy student.
+John explored the ingrained disparity between society’s wealthiest and poorest, explaining how our own society could achieve greater synergy: individuals’ assets and actions supporting the common good.

-We’d also love you to join us on a guided walk!
-At 2pm, Sunday Assembly London volunteer Diane will be taking us on a tour of the spaces that put the green into Bethnal Green, sharing her wealth of local knowledge.
+As a bonus, we also had a guided walk.
+At 2pm, Sunday Assembly London volunteer and local resident Diane hosted a tour of the spaces that put the green into Bethnal Green, sharing her wealth of local knowledge.

 → Our next assembly: Craftivism: The Art of Gentle Protest, 1 June